artsy/artsy.github.io/_posts/2020-01-03-graphql-custom-directives.markdown

 `null` (which is likely what you'd see when the corresponding field errors during query resolution).
 Using TypeScript and strict null checking can help make your UI bulletproof to these sorts of issues.

-So, now that some of the context is here, let's look at how we implement a custom `@principalField` GraphQL directive.
+With this context, let's look at how we implement a custom `@principalField` GraphQL directive.
 Future posts in this series talking about custom GraphQL functionality will likely skip this intro section.